Kolomona/km-todo/ai/ProjectStatusBoard.md

 - **Fixed Next.js 15 Dynamic Route Parameters**: Updated all API routes to properly await `params` in dynamic routes
 - **Enhanced Session Cookie Configuration**: Updated `setSessionCookie` to handle E2E testing with nip.io domain
 - **Cross-Browser Cookie Support**: Configured cookies for better WebKit/Mobile Safari compatibility
+- **ESLint Compliance**: All backend API and test files are now free of `any` types and unused variables.
+Backend build is unblocked and all backend unit tests are passing.
+Remaining ESLint errors are in frontend files only.

 #### Frontend Fixes
 - **Added Missing Test Attributes**: Added `data-testid` attributes to login and register forms